Arabs in Italy

 Arabs in Italy (Arabi in Italia, عرب إيطاليا) are Italian residents of Arab heritage.

 According to the Italian National Institute of Statistics (ISTAT), most Arab non-Italian citizens residing in Italy come from North Africa, most notably from Morocco, Egypt, Tunisia and Algeria.
 Other notable countries of origin include Somalia, Syria, Iraq, Lebanon, Libya, Sudan, Jordan and Palestine.

-As a result of mixed marriages and naturalization, many Arabs in Italy are Italian nationals or second-generation children of expatriates.
-Between 2008 and 2020, almost 340,000 people from Arab-speaking countries acquired Italian citizenship.
-As Italy doesn't collect data based on ethnicity it is not possible to know the actual number of Italians with Arab ancestry.

 History

-In the 9th century AD, Arabs settled in mass in the island of Sicily and formed the Emirate of Sicily under Islamic rule.
+In the 9th century AD, Arabs conquered the island of Sicily and formed the Emirate of Sicily under Islamic rule.
 During this period, there were several attempts to invade mainland Italy, with the Emirate of Bari being one of the most notable examples.

-Arabs have significantly impacted the genetics of the Island of Sicily as well as neighboring areas.
+During the subsequent Swabian rule under the Holy Roman Emperor Frederick II, who spent most of his life as king of Sicily in his court in Palermo, Moors were progressively eradicated until the massive deportation of the last Muslims of Sicily.
+As a result of the Arab expulsion, many towns across Sicily were left depopulated.
+By the 12th century, Swabian kings granted immigrants from northern Italy (particularly Piedmont, Lombardy and Liguria), Latium and Tuscany in central Italy, and French regions of Normandy, Provence and Brittany (all collectively known as Lombards.) settlement into Sicily, re-establishing the Latin element into the island, a legacy which can be seen in the many Gallo-Italic dialects and towns found in the interior and western parts of Sicily, brought by these settlers.